 Columbia/NYU Law Exchange Program

 Both Columbia Law and NYU Law students must use the online request form to apply.
-For Spring 2018, applications will be accepted beginning December 22.
+For Spring 2020, the application period opens on December 20th at 12:00pm.

 Please note that this program is open only to Columbia Law degree candidates.